jpadela1/causal_bias_detection/README.md

 ## Notes on methodology choices encoded here

-- **No standardization** is applied to the COMPAS frame; all Study 2 effects are in decile-score points per binary Race contrast (Section VI-B of the paper).
+- **No standardization** is applied to the COMPAS frame; all Study 2 effects are in decile-score points per binary Race contrast.
 - **Estimand.** Adjustments for criminal history target the controlled direct effect, which coincides with the natural direct effect under the linear, no-interaction model; the COMPAS code and CSV outputs label this `DE`.
-  Study 1's synthetic analysis reports the backdoor-adjusted ATE, matching Section V-C.
+  Study 1's synthetic analysis reports the backdoor-adjusted ATE.
 - **DirectLiNGAM prior knowledge** (Race/Sex/Age exogenous; Recidivism sink) is applied only in `main_compas.py`; `run_dirlingam_compas.py` provides the unconstrained comparison, and the bootstrap refits without background